-University of Guelph is one of the top Food (research) university in Canada and stands 18th in the world for food science and technology.
-More importantly, I chose UOG for the unique research opportunities, world-class cutting-edge research and it’s unique learning environment.
+The University of Guelph is one of the top Food (research) universities in Canada and stands 18th in the world for food science and technology.
+More importantly, I chose U of G for the unique research opportunities, world-class cutting-edge research, and unique learning environment.

 With the HQP scholarship program, I look forward to learning from real-world problems and challenges.
 It will be a great opportunity to be involved with the industry and research sectors to learn and gain experience and at the same time apply myself to the problems for innovative outcomes and results.
 The experience gained through this program will help me immensely in my future goal of pursuing a Ph.D. in the field of Food Science and Technology, where I would have first-hand experience in identifying and dealing with problems while discovering innovative and efficient solutions.
 In the long run, I aspire to pursue a post-doctoral position after my Ph.D. and see myself working with a non-profit organization such as WHO, such that I can be involved in vibrant and well-designed healthcare programs and policies to provide a healthy life to all.